dalibormrska/foraging_map/README.md

-# mushmap
+# Foraging Map
+## Eeat the wilderness
-MushMap is a web application showing mushroom picking spots around the world.
+Foraging Map is a web application showing foraging spots around the world.